outscale/cluster-api-provider-outscale/docs/src/topics/config-cluster.md

 Rules may be added without setting `extraSecurityGroupRule`.
 If a rule is removed from the spec, it won't be removed from the IaaS security group.

+Security groups may be authoritative or not.
+If not set, rules may be added but will never be deleted by CAPOSC.
+In authoritative mode, all rules not present in the spec will be deleted, including any default outbound rules.

 ### Automatic mode

 5 security groups may be created: